flamingo-stack/ui-kit/README.md

 - 💬 **Tooltip System** - Radix-based tooltips with proper z-index management
 - 🎯 **Header Z-Index** - Fixed layering for headers, sidebars, and dropdowns

+### Scope Clarification

+UI-Kit provides **reusable, platform-agnostic components**.
+Platform-specific business components (like `openmsp-video-stats-section.tsx`) live in the main application and use UI-Kit components and design tokens.

 ## Installation

 ```bash